mna/pigeon/README.md

 ### Breaking Changes since v1.0.0

+* Removed support for Go < v1.13 to support recent version of [golang.org/x/tools](https://pkg.go.dev/golang.org/x/tools).

 * Removed support for Go < v1.11 to support go modules for dependency tracking.

-* Removed support for Go < v1.9 due to the requirement [golang.org/x/tools/imports](https://godoc.org/golang.org/x/tools/imports), which was updated to reflect changes in recent versions of Go.
+* Removed support for Go < v1.9 due to the requirement [golang.org/x/tools/imports](https://pkg.go.dev/golang.org/x/tools/imports), which was updated to reflect changes in recent versions of Go.
 This is in compliance with the [Go Release Policy](https://golang.org/doc/devel/release.html#policy) respectively the [Go Release Maintenance](https://github.com/golang/go/wiki/Go-Release-Cycle#release-maintenance), which states support for each major release until there are two newer major releases.

 ## Installation